Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

 that is, the conditional average potential outcome coincides with the ``long'' regression function of $Y$ on $D$, $X$, and $A$.
 Therefore, we can identify various causal parameters---functionals of the average potential outcome---from the regression function.
-Important examples include: (i) the average causal effect (ACE)
+Important examples include: (i) the average treatment effect (ATE)

 for the case of a binary treatment $D$; and, (ii) the average causal derivative (ACD)

 for the case of a continuous treatment $D$.